Kunefe Turkish Dessert With Cheese

-A heavenly hot dessert with kadayif shreds and unsalted melting cheese.
+A heavenly dessert with shredded kadayif dough and unsalted melting cheese.
+Serve it hot for the best taste!

 - Prep Time: 15 minutes